 Another financially attainable technology that has advanced innovation and had a major impact in the manufacturing sector over the past year is additive manufacturing or 3-D printing.
 Prior to 3-D printing , a part would be drawn on a piece of paper, then put into a CAD drawing, and sent to a plastic mold injection company who would create a prototype.
 Today, a lot more businesses have access to 3-D printers onsite, and product innovators are able to create the piece directly in CAD and send to the 3-D printer.
 This advancement is saving large amounts of time and concepts are coming alive a lot faster.
 A prime example of this is how auto manufacturers were 3-D printing critical ventilator parts in the peak of the pandemic.

 Looking for change your existing ERP ?
 Download the white paper How to choose your next ERP

 The secret when planning your transition is to look at your immediate needs and choose technologies that can help you unlock the most value, for the least amount of stress and a more realistic cost.
 Don’t get locked into one technology – use connected technology that will suit you, enabling you to jump from capturing orders on your laptop at your desk, to using your rugged handheld device in the warehouse, or on your mobile when you’re out and about.
 A few baby steps like that will take you further into future proofing and risk-proofing your business.

-Huge value can be gained in talking to your ERP provider.
+Huge value can be gained in talking to your ERP Consultant.
 Logi-solutions exerts will help you to see how you can increase automation within your organization using a combination of what you currently have available and learning more about how you can use the payment gateways and the connected supply chain to boost your business.
 By connecting to both customers and suppliers more efficiently, you too can secure your digital future.